nu7hatch/exoteric/README.md

 # Exoteric

-Exoteric gives you statistics from the most popular social networks, i.a. number of tweets, how many people shared link on facebook or google plus etc.
+Exoteric gives you page statistics from the most popular social networks, i.a. number of tweets, how many people shared link on facebook or google plus etc.